Design trends in university learning environments

 Active learning: a fringe workshop, but a big future?

 The day before the conference I attended the fringe workshop at Herman Millers innovation centre in Aldwych, run by the City University of London team of James Rutherford and Dom Pates, entitled ‘Designing Learning Environments To Encourage Collaboration’.
 This session couldn’t have been more different to the conference in terms of style – a couple of summary slides wrapped up an otherwise fully participatory workshop where the small group of 12 participants were challenged to explore and define the purpose of a piece of furniture and then work in small groups to design an ideal table for a learning environment, cross present and review – this summary doesn’t do it justice of course, which is the beauty and value of ‘active learning’: Part of the beauty, and most of the benefit, isn’t delivered by a lecturer, it is co-created by the participants.
 It’s an ecology of learning.
 You just had to have been there!
 Of course, not all academics have the inclination or skills with which to engage their students in more open-ended learning episodes; 50 minute slot timetables aren’t really conducive, and neither are the traditional learning environments – the solution at this conference was to run it at a different venue on a different day – problem solved!
 Not a solution for most HE institutions though.
-The tertiary sector is out of sync with primary and secondary educational pedagogy, and out of touch in preparing graduates for the world of work.
+The tertiary news-sector is out of sync with primary and secondary educational pedagogy, and out of touch in preparing graduates for the world of work.
 It needs to catch up fast.

 So, what are the trends in learning environment design?